Crescent Arts Centre

 The Crescent Arts Centre (or simply The Crescent) is an arts centre based in Belfast, Northern Ireland, founded in 1980.
 The centre hosts a wide range of arts and entertainment events, as well as classes in dance, music, verbal and visual arts, and community outreach programmes.
 Its facilities include a dance studio named after its late patron, the choreographer and Holocaust survivor Helen Lewis.
-The centre also organises two major annual events; a dance festival in June (City Dance) and a literary festival (The Belfast Book Festival, formerly Between the Lines) in March/April.
+The centre is home to the annual June Belfast Book Festival.

 The Crescent is housed in the former Victoria College on University Road in the Queens Conservation Area.
 The current patron of the centre is Paul Muldoon.